Exploring all the different types of property in Portugal

-There is a huge variety of property available in Portugal, so the most important thing is to take plenty of time to review your options and think about what you need.
+There’s a huge variety of different types of property in Portugal.
+Do you want modern or traditional?
+Town or country?
+It’s crucial to take plenty of time to review your options and think about what you need.

-There are five main types of property to choose from in Portugal:
+There are five main types of property in Portugal:

 A sunshine villa

-Generally what most people think about when they imagine their new life in Portugal, a villa will usually be modern, with its own private pool and garden.
-These can be found everywhere, although are less likely to be in the middle of towns or cities.
+Generally, a white-washed villa is what most people think about when they imagine their new life in Portugal.
+A villa will usually be quite modern, with its own private pool and garden.
+These can be found everywhere, although they are less likely to be right in the middle of towns or cities.

 A trendy townhouse

-For space close to the action, a townhouse should be your top pick and will certainly provide you will lots of space – including roof terraces and balconies.
-They do however offer you less privacy than a villa, as they are generally found in semi-detached or terraced format – but they do cost less, and can give you more of a community feel.
+Of all the types of property in Portugal, a townhouse should be your top pick if you’re looking for something close to the action.
+You’ll usually find these homes provide you with lots of room, and this generally includes roof terraces and balconies.
+However, townhouses typically offer you less privacy than a villa.
+They are generally found in semi-detached or terraced format.
+They often cost less than a villa, and can give you more of a community feel.

 A coastal apartment